braincxs/ID-check/JOURNAL.md

 * Mode2: Check their id to see if their id is correct and then put their name, time and date they scan the card into the excel file.

 # 12/7
-created this JOURNAL.md and planning to update the project's youtube video and github info but now project doesn't work
+created this JOURNAL.md and planning to update the project's youtube video and github info but now project doesn't work.
+I will add picture for futher dates